ShahedSabab/Heart-disease-prediction/README.md

 <img src="performance_bar.PNG" width="70%">

 # How to run:
-Please check Heart_Disease_Prediction.ipynb for the detailed analysis.
+1. Please check Heart_Disease_Prediction.ipynb for the detailed analysis.
+2.
-To Run the UI simply run the following commands in the terminal/cmd.
+3.To Run the UI simply run the following commands in the terminal/cmd.
 > streamlit run UI.py
+4.To interact with the API interface run the 'flask-api.py' file and go to the following link from a web browser.